isaacullah/isaacullah.github.io/CompArchLab/index.md

 ### Students

 The Computational Archaeology Lab provides computing and other resources for undergraduate and graduate student research in the field of Computational Archaeology.
-Starting in Fall, 2017, there will be opportunities for undergraduate student research volunteers.
+There are ongoing opportunities for undergraduate student research volunteers and internships (for credit).
 There may be a limited number of paid hourly positions as well.
 Please [email me](iullah@sdsu.edu) if you are interested.

 <br>
-I am currently seeking prospective Master's students interested in the field of Computational Archaeology.
+I am currently seeking prospective Master's students interested in the fields of _Computational Archaeology_ and _Geoarchaeology_.
 I am particularly interested in students with some background in GIS or other computational approaches.
-I will have ongoing research opportunities for students interested in working in Italy or Kazakhstan.
+I will have ongoing research opportunities for students interested in working in the Mediterranean region or in Central Eurasia, with potential fieldwork in Italy or Kazakhstan.
 Interested prospective Master's students should [email me](iullah@sdsu.edu) to discuss this further.
 You are also advised to visit the main [Anthropology MA program page](http://anthropology.sdsu.edu/graduate/index.html) for more information about our graduate studies program.

 ### Recent Events